-Section 4 of the Planning Rationale provides the planning policy justification on the proposed minor zoning by-law amendment to rezoning the subject site to R3YY [XXXX] and R3YY [2527].
+Section 4 of the Planning Rationale provides the planning policy justification on the proposed minor zoning by-law amendment to rezone subject site.
 This section will outline how the proposed development is consistent with and conforms to the policy framework.
 The references to the appropriate policies can be found in Appendix A of this Planning Rationale.